lammps/lammps/doc/src/Howto_rheo.rst

 The RHEO package is a hybrid implementation of smoothed particle hydrodynamics (SPH) for fluid flow, coupled to the :doc:`BPM package <Howto_bpm>` to model solid elements.
-RHEO combines these methods to enable mesh-free modeling of multiphase material systems.
+RHEO combines these methods to enable mesh-free modeling of multi-phase material systems.
 The SPH solver supports many advanced options including reproducing kernels, particle shifting, free surface identification, and solid surface reconstruction.
 To model fluid-solid systems, the status of particles can dynamically change between a fluid and solid state, e.g. during